rxweb/rxweb.io/docs/typescript/http/patch.md

 type: simple
 linktitle: patch
 ---
+# Patch

-The `patch` method of `RxHttp` is used for making partial changes to an existing resource by setting the config in your component.
+`patch` method of `RxHttp` is used for making partial changes to an existing resource by setting the config in your component.

 # Example